 - Set plants where you plan to plant.

-- Dig a planting hole twice as wide and just as deep as the plant’s root ball.
+- Dig a planting hole twice as wide and deep as the plant’s root ball.

 - Remove the plant from its pot and place it in the dug-up hole.
 The top of the root ball should be aligned with the soil line.